 Horses at the Chariot Races

 As they are nowadays, horses were specially bred for the races and Pliny tells us that those of Africa and Spain were the most highly regarded breeds.
-Their training would start at about the age of 5 and their careers would reach anything up to twenty years after which, like nowadays, they were destined to the reproduction of yet more winners.
+Their training would start at about the age of 5 and their careers would reach anything up to twenty years after which they were destined to the reproduction of yet more winners.

 The charioteer Diocles’ inscription proves that careful records were not only kept of the riders but also of the horses’ performance: “He made nine horses 100-time winners, and one a 200-time winner.”
 A hundred time winner was commonly referred to as a “centenari”.